• Home

 And what precisely does that mean?
 Opinions vary.
 And therein lies the problem.
 As Justice Gorsuch talked about in his majority opinion, “even the authorities admit that this language, examine in the way nearly absolutely everyone (together with the authorities) has long understood it, presents no reliable manner to determine which offenses qualify as crimes of violence.”
 And “in our constitutional order,” Gorsuch discovered, “an indistinct regulation is not any regulation at all” because it violates the core constitutional requirement that all federal statutes “deliver regular people truthful warning approximately what the regulation needs of them.”

-Gorsuch’s decision becomes joined incomplete by using Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elena Kagan.
+Gorsuch’s decision is joined by Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elena Kagan.

 In other words, Kavanaugh called Gorsuch a judicial activist.